Art History awarded Mellon Foundation grant to develop and host Sawyer Seminar

 “In the College of Liberal Arts, we often talk about the value of cross-disciplinary work and the successful Sawyer Seminar proposal was the product of engagement and sharing of ideas across geographic scholarship that usually does not intersect,” said assistant professor of history, Amanda Scott.
 “The Sawyer Seminar is a clear statement about the excellent work coming out of our university, and how this work is strengthened through collaboration across the colleges.”

-Additional seminar details, including an open call for graduate and postdoctoral fellows will be released in the coming weeks.
+Additional seminar details, including an open call for graduate and postdoctoral fellows can be found here.